 Please note: The definition makes no reference to the student being or not being claimed for tax purposes by the parents or about any level of student earnings.

 Use of Professional Judgment

-If the student is dependent by deﬁnition but believes circumstances are present to establish him/her as “independent”, the student can request a review of his/her unusual circumstances by the Financial Aid Office at SUNY Oneonta.
+If the student is dependent by definition but believes circumstances are present to establish him/her as “independent”, the student can request a review of their unusual circumstances by the Office of Financial Aid and Scholarships at SUNY Oneonta.
 Students who are unable to provide parental data on the FAFSA may submit the application by indicating that they believe they have special circumstances.
 The following steps are required:

-- Student must provide, in writing, a full explanation of his/her unusual circumstances with speciﬁcs.
+- Student must provide, in writing, a full explanation of their unusual circumstances with speciﬁcs.

 - Student must secure written documentation from at least two appropriate persons, agencies, etc., conﬁrming the speciﬁcs as identified by the student.
 It must be in writing and signed and dated by the appropriate party.
 One supporting letter should be from a disinterested third party.

-- Student is responsible for providing full written documentation to the Financial Aid Office at SUNY Oneonta.
+- Student is responsible for providing full written documentation to the Office of Financial Aid and Scholarships at SUNY Oneonta.